-- (a) the GWM Loans;

-- (b) the DNT LLC Agreement; and
+- (a) the BCC Agreement; and - (b) the PFGP Agreement; and

-- (c) Federal Resources Loan Agreement.

-Copies of the material contracts may be inspected at our head office during normal business hours, with advance notice to ensure we can follow applicable COVID-19 protocols.
+the Senior Credit Facility Copies of the material contracts may be inspected at our head office during normal business hours, with advance notice to ensure we accommodate the request.

 The material contracts may also be viewed by accessing disclosure documents of the Trust available through the internet at www.sedar.com.